Yuuka Maeda

 Yuuka Maeda (前田憂佳, Maeda Yūka) is a former Japanese singer.
 After joining Hello Pro Egg, a trainee program associated with Hello!
-Project, she achieved early fame as Amulet Heart in Shugo Chara Egg! before debuting in S/mileage, a Japanese idol girl group associated with Hello!
-Project.
+Project, she became a member of the collective's promotional groups, Shugo Chara Egg! and High-King.
+Maeda also starred as Amu Hinamori in the musical adaptation of Shugo Chara!
+(2010).
+In 2010, she debuted as a member of the girl group Smileage.
 On December 31, 2011, she retired from the entertainment industry to pursue academic studies.

 Career

 2004–2007: Hello Pro Egg

 Maeda Yuuka joined Hello!
 Project as a member of Hello!
 Pro Egg in June 2004 following auditions of thirty-two other girls.
 The group aimed to prepare the young girls for their entertainment debut.
 Maeda received free dance and vocal training alongside the other Eggs.

 In October 2005, Maeda became one of the founding members of Hello!
-Pro Egg group Tomoiki Ki wo Uetai.
+Pro Egg group Tomoiki Ki o Uetai.
 They debuted at Morning Musume's environmental Culture Festival 2005.

 In 2006, Maeda continued her training and appeared at numerous Hello!
 Project concerts as a backing dancer, including "Country Musume LIVE2006 ~Shibuya des Date~".
 In March Tomoiki Ki wo Uetai's blog opened and in July their first song was announced, "Minna no ki".
 On August 22, Tomoiki participated volunteered at PLANT A TREE farm and herb garden in Yamanashiken.
 In September, Maeda performed "Minna no ki" with Tomoiki at Morning Musume's environmental Culture Festival 2006.
 She was a backing dancer to Morning Musume's Kusumi Koharu.
 She released a single in a group known as Paretto.

 In April 2007 Maeda received a role in the musical Soto wa shiroi haru no kumo that was later released on DVD.
 In September, Maeda featured in Standardsong Entertainment's Ekubo ~people song~.
 Maeda appeared in Chao.TV (started 2007/09/02).
 Maeda appeared as a part of Tomoiki at Morning Musume's environmental Culture Festival 2007.